distributethe6ix/70DaysOfServiceMesh/70DaysExercises/06-Securing your microservices.md

 > **Tutorial**
 >> *Let's secure our microservices*

-Security is an extensive area when in comes to microservices.
+Security is an extensive area when it comes to microservices.
 I could basically spend an entire 70days on just security alone but, I want to get to the specifics of testing this out in a lab environment with a Service Mesh.

 Before I do, what security concerns am I addressing with a Service Mesh?
 - Identity
 - Policy
 - Authorization
 - Authentication
-- Encrpytion
+- Encryption
 - Data Loss Prevention.

 There's plenty to dig into with these but what specifically of Service Mesh helps us acheive these?